Enid Is Sleeping: Plot

-After retrieving the body with Harry's help, June takes a stop at a road motel, but gets an unbidden visitation from the drunk trucker, causing the motel's manager to throw them out.
-Forced to a stop by a fallen tree, she pushes the car into the nearby Sanchez River, but a young couple sees her and calls in the police.
-Harry dumps Floyd once again and aids June into pulling the car out of the river.
-While driving home, June falls asleep at the wheel and wrecks a billboard, causing a state trooper to pull her over; but when he opens the trunk, he is knocked out by Enid, who is, though groggy, in fact very much alive.
+After retrieving the body with Harry's help, June stops at a road motel, but gets an unwanted visitation from the drunk trucker, causing the motel's manager to throw them out.
+Forced to a stop by a fallen tree, she pushes the car into the nearby Sanchez River, but a young couple sees her and calls the police.
+Harry abandons Floyd once again and helps June pull the car out of the river.
+While driving home, June falls asleep at the wheel and wrecks a billboard, causing a state trooper to pull her over.
+When the state trooper opens the trunk, he is knocked out by Enid, who is, though groggy, very much alive.

-June deposites Enid at her home, but while driving away, she is kidnapped by the fugitive robber.
+June deposits Enid at her home, but while driving away, she is kidnapped by the fugitive robber.
 Suffering a nervous breakdown, she begins to drive wildly, causing the robber to drop a lit cigarette into a puddle of leaking gasoline, which blows up the car, killing the robber.
 With the body burned beyond recognition, and with Enid's cigarette case found in the wreck, everyone in town, including Harry, assumes that Enid was the victim.
-Elated, Harry returns home, only to find a slightly scorched June and the still-living - and extremely furious - Enid waiting for him.
+Harry happily returns home, only to find a slightly scorched June and the still-living - and extremely furious - Enid waiting for him.